 For your rushing days don’t give up, a good Immersion Blender can be terribly helpful to get a perfect pesto in a few minutes.
 Just put ingredients into the cup and start blending.
 Once they are lightly chopped, continue to blend while adding the oil until you get a full-bodied and creamy sauce.

 This Arugula Pesto sauce recipe is not just for pasta!
 It’s proper to accompany many of your favorite dishes.
 You can try it on a tasty chicken or to give an extra gear on your favorite fish or even to soak some cheese croutons.
 Its versatility has no limits!

-Once ready, you can store the pesto in a Hermetic Jar adding over an extra layer of olive oil, and place into the fridge up to 7 days; that will help to preserve the green from oxidation and ensure it a longer conservation.
+Once ready, you can store the pesto in a Hermetic Jar adding over an extra layer of olive oil, and place it into the fridge for up to 7 days; that will help to preserve the green from oxidation and ensure it longer conservation.

 - 400 g wholemeal fusilli pasta

 - 20 g pine nuts

 - 30 ml extra virgin olive oil